 With a Grow Communities donation directed by farmers Jeff and Janet Yaggie, the Breckenridge Public School District of Minnesota is arming students with the ability to bring science to life … and in 3D.

 The Yaggies’ Grow Communities donation (sponsored by the Monsanto Fund, a philanthropic arm of Bayer) contributed to the purchase of zSpace technology: virtual reality computers that create immersive and interactive experiences.

 Sporting 3D goggles and a Bluetooth pen, students can use the devices to learn from a variety of discipline areas.
 As virtual reality becomes a new professional frontier, Breckenridge students are getting a leg up on STEM education.
 Breckenridge Superintendent, Diane Cordes, can testify to the power of zSpace.
 In a demonstration with one of the biology programs, she says she felt like she was holding the human heart in her hand.

-She says that in this demo, students in a biology class could feel what it means for a heart to be in a-fibrillation.
+Cordes says that in this demo, students in a biology class could feel what it means for a heart to be in atrial fibrillation.
 They could also “dissect” the heart and look at its ventricles and aortas.
-The virtual reality technology allows students engage in experiential learning and can be applied to science, anatomy, mathematics, the arts and much more.
+The virtual reality technology allows students to engage in experiential learning and can be applied to science, anatomy, mathematics, the arts and many more disciplines.